ljonesdesign/EZ-template/README.md

 ```
 Everything matters.
 This code would not work because of the ```-``` ```_``` and ```|``` characters, but it would work if they were removed because html disregards spaces.

-I would also work if we removed all spaces:
+And it would also work if we removed all spaces crunching it onto one line:

 ```
 <ul class="topnav"><li><a class="active" href="index.html">Home</a></li><li><a href="about.html">About</a></li><li><a href="classes.html">Classes</a></li><li><a href="interests.html">Interests</a></li></ul>
 ```

+This is called [minifying code](http://minifycode.com/) and it will help your code run faster.
+Many templates that you use will have code with spaces and code that has been minified.
+Minified code is very difficult to edit, so you would use the non-minified code for your 02.03 project.

-Let's get rid of the lines and spaces except for the spacing for the ```class="active"``` and try to grasp how the "you are here" logic works with css and navigation using the ```active``` class.
+Let's get rid of some of the lines and spaces (except for the spacing for the ```class="active"```) and try to grasp how the "*you are here*" logic works with css and navigation using the ```active``` class.

 *Var1 is active:*